niplav/site/masturbation_and_attractiveness.md

 There seem to be different possible strengths of convictions on this issue:

-* I define the *Strong NoFap Stance* as predicting that H₀ and H₁ will be rejected, and only H₂ will be accepted.
+1. I define the *Strong NoFap Stance* as predicting that H₀ and H₁ will be rejected, and only H₂ will be accepted.
-* I define the *Weak NoFap Stance* as predicting that H₀ will be rejected, and H₁ and H₂ will be accepted.
+2. I define the *Weak NoFap Stance* as predicting that H₀ will be rejected, and H₁ and H₂ will be accepted.
-* I define the *Neutral Stance* as predicting that all 3 hypotheses will be accepted.
+3. I define the *Neutral Stance* as predicting that all 3 hypotheses will be accepted.

-As a pre-registration, I subjectively assign a probability of 60% to the *Neutral Stance* being correct, a probability of 17% to the *Weak NoFap Stance* being correct, a 8% probability to the *Strong NoFap Stance*, and 15% to any other result.
+As a pre-registration, I subjectively assign a probability of 60% to the *Neutral Stance* being correct, a probability of 17% to the *Weak NoFap Stance* being correct, a 8% probability to the *Strong NoFap Stance*, and 15% to any other result.<!--TODO: fatebook!-->

 ### Reasoning